jazzdelightsme/ConsoleBouncer/ReadMe.md

    in the wild, only a few random processes in a large tree of build processes do this, and simply mashing on ctrl+c is enough to eventually get a signal to ConsoleBouncer.

+4. **May crash your shell.** Due to [this GH Issue](https://github.com/dotnet/runtime/issues/88697) (a problem in the .NET Console API), if you are unlucky with timing, and PSReadLine happens to be calling e.g.
+   `KeyAvailable` at just the same time as some straggler process is getting killed, it might trigger the exception described by that GH Issue, and crash your shell.
+TBD: a PSReadLine Issue.